Direct Estimation of the Density of States for Fermionic Systems: Results

 such that $\mathds{E}\left[ \hat{G}_\mathcal{S}(t) \right] = L_\mathcal{S}(t)$. \end{statement} Please refer to \cref{app:proofs} for a proof.
 Again recall that fermionic Hamiltonians under the Jordan-Wigner encoding, computational basis states have well-defined particle number $M$ equal to their Hamming weight.
 Thus, the set of computational basis states $\{\ket{k}\}_{k \in S}$ of fixed Hamming weight sampled uniformly $p_i = |\mathcal{S}|^{-1}$ is a sufficient construction for our purposes.
 More generally, one could initialise in a state of fixed particle number and randomly apply number-state conserving transformations, such as matchgates \cite{wan2022matchgate}, to obtain a desired set of random initial states.

 Finally, let us prove that the above sampling approaches are efficient as they admit a standard shot-noise scaling. \begin{statement} The number of samples required to estimate $G_\mathcal{S}(t)/|\mathcal{S}|$ in \cref{stat:subspace_sampling} (for the full Hilbert space $\mathcal{S} \equiv \mathcal{H} $ and $|\mathcal{S}| =d$) to precision $\epsilon$ is upper bounded as $N_s \leq (2\pi)^{-1} \epsilon^{-2}$.
 Similarly, repeatedly measuring the ancilla qubit in our DQC1 circuits \cref{fig:circ}(a) achieves the same bound. \end{statement} A proof is given in \cref{app:proofs}.
-While our random initial state sampling approach in \cref{fig:circ}(b) achieves the same sample complexity as our DQC1 circuits in \cref{fig:circ}(a), there may be advantages to using the more complex DQC1 circuits.
+Importantly, our random initial state sampling approach in \cref{fig:circ}(b) achieves the same sample complexity as our DQC1 circuits in \cref{fig:circ}(a), and therefore can be substituted for no additional cost (other than potential challenges in varying the executed circuit each shot, which is addressed in \cref{sec:state_sampling_numerics}).
+Although the maximally-mixed-state formulation is a theoretical convenience that is useful for proofs, explicitly preparing a maximally-mixed state on near-term devices is a challenging prospect that has hindered similar protocols~\cite{ferris2023exploiting}.
+In contrast, trivial single-qubit operations (i.e. bit-flips) are sufficient for our approach, rendering the impact of improper state preparation negligible (i.e. preparation of states of correct particle number is assured to within single-qubit gate fidelity).
+Nonetheless, there may be advantages to using the more complex DQC1 circuits in a fault-tolerant setting.
 For example, one could apply amplitude estimation to our DQC1 circuits to estimate the ancillary probability which would enable a fundamentally improved time complexity, such that the runtime is $O( \epsilon^{-1} )$ but in return the circuit depth becomes similarly $O( \epsilon^{-1} )$.